This post contains affiliate links for your convenience. View our full disclosure policy here.

 Seed, Sprout, Pumpkin, Pie by Jill Esbaum

 This book is part of the Picture the Seasons series, and I love it because of its real life pictures and information that it provides to students.
 This story takes you through the life of a pumpkin, with images that many kids can relate to like picking pumpkins, or eating pumpkin pie.
-If they have never done any of those things, this is a great read aloud for if you bring an actual pumpkin to school for students to explore (how fun is that?)
+If they have never done any of those things then this is a great read aloud for if you bring an actual pumpkin to school for students to explore.
+How fun is that?